nigrosimone/ng-http-caching/README.md

 ### lifetime (number - default: 3.600.000)
 Number of millisecond that a response is stored in the cache.
-You can set specific "lifetime" for each request by add the header `X-NG-HTTP-CACHING-LIFETIME` (see examble below).
+You can set specific "lifetime" for each request by add the header `X-NG-HTTP-CACHING-LIFETIME` (see example below).

 ### allowedMethod (string[] - default: ['GET'])
 Array of allowed HTTP methods to cache.